soalaksks/moe-canberrasec/_ccas/Sports & Games/Badminton.md

 variant: tiptap
 ---
 <h4><strong><u>Introduction</u></strong></h4>
-<p>Here in Canberra Secondary school, the Badminton CCA strives to create
+<p>Here in Canberra Secondary School, the Badminton CCA strives to create
 a challenging yet safe and enjoyable environment for students.
 In addition to focusing on the technical aspects of the sport, the CCA aims to offer opportunities for students to develop and enhance their leadership skills,